codenotary/opvizor/comparison_pricing.md

 ---
-title: Integrations
+title: Pricing
 layout: page
 parent: Comparison
 ---

-# How Opvizor compares to others in terms of integrations.
+# How Opvizor compares to others in terms of pricing.

 Opvizor collects, visualizes and analyzes performance and health data for the following systems: